 The hypotheses of homogeneity and isotropy are well-motivated when averaged over very large scales, as can be seen by observation [1, 8] as well as through the successes of the Λ CDM model.
 On the other hand, some large-scale attributes of the CMB have been found to be inconsistent with these assumptions.
 Examples include the anomalous low temperature 'cold spot' [42], and the direction dependent statistical properties of temperature fluctuations studied in [21].
-According to [22], statistical anisotropies appearing in the Planck mission data are statistically significant.
-Even homogeneity has been called into question [37].
+According to the European Space Agency [22], statistical anisotropies appearing in the Planck mission data are statistically significant and cannot be ignored.
+Moreover, even homogeneity has been called into question [37].
 Thus, it is of interest to study models that do not require these pillars of the cosmological principle.
 A well-known theoretical framework that removes the isotropic assumption is that of the Bianchi universe.
+In [36], a thorough analysis of these models and their relation to the CMB data has been given, and limits on the anisotropic expansion have been found.
+Still, these models are homogeneous and provide a very specific type of anisotropy.
+In this paper we drop the postulate of symmetry altogether, and study general cosmological models with the sole assumption that the average flow of matter is irrotational.
+This hypothesis guarantees that through any spacetime point, there passes a 3-dimensional submanifold orthogonal to the average flow of matter, which represents the spatial universe at a moment of time.
+In this broad setting, we will generalize the closure result described above, giving a condition which implies that these spatial sections are compact.
+In analogy with (1.1), the condition is then shown to be satisfied within the margin of error by the observed values of relevant physical quantities.
+Furthermore, our approach naturally produces an estimate for the diameter of the spatial slice.